aws/copilot-cli/site/content/docs/developing/publish-subscribe.en.md

       allowed_workers: [orders-worker, receipts-worker]
 ```

 This will create an [SNS topic](https://docs.aws.amazon.com/sns/latest/dg/welcome.html) and set a resource policy on the topic to allow Copilot services called `orders-worker` and `receipts-worker` to create subscriptions.
-This will let those worker services connect their

 Copilot also injects the ARNs of any SNS topics into your container under the environment variable `COPILOT_SNS_TOPIC_ARNS`.